michaelmarty/UniDec/readme.md

 tornado
 pythonnet
-multiplierz (Windows only, for Agilent imports)
+multiplierz (Windows only, for Agilent imports) pymsfilereader (Option for some features) massql (Optional if you want to try this feature)

 All of these can be installed from the command line with (for example):